SichangHe/igem-2022-dku-backup/src/safety.md

 after deblocking.
 Covid-19 tests were performed regularly and all team members got vaccinated.

-When wet labs began, team members` attendance was recorded.
+When wet labs began, team members' attendance was recorded.
 The usage of lab equipment was registered.
 All working surfaces were cleaned with disinfectant fluid before and after conducting wet labs.